Payment of Wages: Arizona

 - Arizona law allows employers to make various deductions from employees' pay with employee consent.
 See Permitted and Prohibited Wage Deductions.

 - When employment ends, employees must be paid within a certain time period depending on whether the termination was voluntary or involuntary.
-Special rules apply to payment of accrued vacation or sick time.
+Specific rules apply to the payout of accrued but unused time on termination.
 See Termination Pay.

 - After the death of an employee, employers must follow a specific set of rules in order to properly turn over any compensation owed to the deceased employee's estate or survivors.
 See Deceased Employee Wages.